xalarman/Discord-Security-Bot/README.md

+# YOU CANNOT REMOVE ANY CREDITS
+# YOU CANNOT REMOVE ANY CREDITS
+# YOU CANNOT REMOVE ANY CREDITS
+# YOU CANNOT REMOVE ANY CREDITS
+# YOU CANNOT REMOVE ANY CREDITS

 # Discord-Security-Bot

 An advanced Discord Security bot, including a ban database, watchlist, sticky messages, server lockdown, and embed builder.
 Supports multiple servers.